adam-rabinowitz/triC/README.md

         the ligation analysis.
     --prefix - The prefix of the output ligation files.

-    An output file of three columns is generated for each capture probe.
-The three columns are, FASTQ read name, location of the ligated fragments and the index of the ligated fragments.
+    An output text file of four columns is generated containing the ligations for all captured fragments.
+The four columns are, probe name, FASTQ read name, location of the ligated fragments and the index of the ligated fragments.

+    Additionaly a bigwig is generated for each probes showing the count of captured fragments.